 Ruin pubs are a relatively new concept, stemming from the 2000s when young people wanted to drink somewhere rather than upper class bars in the city centre.
 Abandoned buildings were kitted out with old furniture and local art.

-It is a-lot of fun exploring the floors and rooms of Szimpla!
+It is so much of fun exploring the floors and rooms of Szimpla!
 The atmosphere is always lively, and you never know what you will walk into.

 Other good ruin bars in the area are UdvarROM and Instant & Fogas Complex.